d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

   • Or place the original text above commented out text

-7.6 Customise comment style ───────────────────────────
+7.6 Customize comment style ───────────────────────────

   Most commands call `evilnc-comment-or-uncomment-region-function'.

-  You can modify this variable to customise the comment style.
+  You can modify this variable to customize the comment style.

   ┌────
   │ (with-eval-after-load 'evil-nerd-commenter